Skip to content

 ContextRuns onNotes

-async: true binding callbacksDedicated Isolated threadFull Crystal scheduler: sleep, channels, IO
+async: true binding callbackslune-async Parallel pool (System.cpu_count threads)Full scheduler: sleep, channels, blocking IO all work

-app.async { } tasksDedicated Isolated threadUse for timers, pollers, and anything long-running
+app.async { } taskslune-tasks Parallel pool (System.cpu_count threads)Use for timers, pollers, anything long-running

 Asset embedding